-1. From Receiving to Forgoing to Giving: An Emerging Market Green Technology Fund for action on climate change.
+1. From Receiving to Forgoing to Giving: An Emerging Market Green Technology Fund

+Large developing countries continue to see themselves as potential recipients of financial inflows.
+The new reality, however, is that industrial countries simply cannot afford to provide financial compensation for action on climate change.
 DEEs could make a virtue of this new reality.
 One option would be simply to declare, as China has implicitly done, that they would not be claimants for international transfers related to climate change.
 A more ambitious option would be to help set up and even contribute to an international fund for technology generation and dissemination.